Azure-Samples/media-services-3rdparty-player-samples/src/NexPlayer/README.md

 ## Overview

-The NexPlayer HTML5 Player is a fully customizable media player that enables HLS and MPEG-DASH streaming with broadcast quality video across all platforms, browsers and devices.
-Premium OTT services can now provide an outstanding user experience thanks to a flexible feature set including the latest playback capabilities, advanced DRM content protection and advertisements like client-side ad insertion (CSAI) with VPAID, VMAP, VAST and server-side ad insertion (SSAI).
+The NexPlayer HTML5 Player is a fully customizable media player that enables HLS and MPEG-DASH streaming with broadcast quality video across all platforms, browsers, and devices.
+Premium OTT services can now provide an outstanding user experience thanks to a flexible feature set including the latest playback capabilities, advanced DRM content protection, and advertisements like client-side ad insertion (CSAI) with VPAID, VMAP, VAST, and server-side ad insertion (SSAI).

 Documentation on how to implement your own player and test results with different formats and browsers [here](../../docs/NexPlayer).